iotbits-us/mbox.iotbits.net/docs/guide-modbusbox-and-ubidots.md

-## 3. Connecting ModbusBox to a Wi-Fi network
+## 3. Connecting ModbusBox to a Wi-Fi Network

 Before going ahead with the next instructions make sure the ModbusBox is powered following the instruction on section 2.2 as is was previously described **Setup Mode** allows to do the following: